pscheyer/Bulltipeer/README.md

 20150924 2315CST
 Need to get another device to test if the UIActionSheet isn't working, or just aren't connected to anyone.

+20150925 942CST
+Works fine.
+Just had to be connected first.
+Might want to add a button saying 'connect to others?'